technoidentity/devfractal/resources/java/interview/pre-interview/set-2.md

 a) if `f` throws, output will be 'first second '
 b) if `f` throws, output will be 'second third'
-c) if `f` doesn't throw output will be 'first third'
+b) if `f` doesn't throw output will be 'first third'
 d) if `f` doesn't throw output will be 'first'

 Answer b, c